faroedev/faroe.dev/pages/user-server/implement-with-go.md

 }
 ```

-Then, create a new [`ActionInvocationRequestResolverStruct`](https://pkg.go.dev/github.com/faroedev/go-user-server#ActionInvocationRequestResolverStruct) instance and create an [action invocation endpoint](/references/action-invocation-endpoint).
+Then, create a new [`ActionInvocationRequestResolverStruct`](https://pkg.go.dev/github.com/faroedev/go-user-server#ActionInvocationRequestResolverStruct) instance and create an [action invocation endpoint](/references/action-invocation-endpoint). **This action invocation endpoint should be protected and only accessible to trusted clients.** Some options are private networks and request signing.

 `ActionInvocationRequestResolver.ResolveRequest()` takes a request body of an action invocation request and returns the response body.
 It will return an `error` if the request is invalid.